 We are proud to be a member of the Survivors Trust and are the only all-age service in Cornwall.
 Our children's service is both registered and accredited by the British Association for Counsellors and Psychotherapists (BACP).
 Our counselling services work to the BACP Ethical Framework for the Counselling Professions.

 What we do makes a difference.
 From 1-2-1 therapy for people of all ages, to our work in schools, our services are focused on preventing, reducing and helping people to recover from the harm caused by abuse, exploitation, sexual violence and other traumatic incidents.
-You can see our full range of services here.
+You can see our full range of services here on the website.

 Delivery is through practitioners with specialist knowledge and training.
 All of our therapists and counsellors are trained, qualified and registered with the appropriate governing body such as the British Association of Counsellors and Psychotherapists.
 Our services are monitored and evaluated against national standards and insights gained from feedback is used to continuously improve and develop what we do.

 We offer a supportive and therapeutic environment where children and young people and adults, parents, carers and professionals can receive appropriate advice and information and share their experiences through individual and group work.

 Centre Of Excellence

 Our Centre of Excellence brings together learning, research, resources and training opportunities for professionals and practitioners.
 Our Level 5 diploma in Working Therapeutically with Children and Young People has been accredited by the Counselling and Psychotherapy Central Awarding Body (CPCAB), and is the first and only course of its kind available in Cornwall.